roycoprotocol/cross-chain-deposit-module/README.md

 1. **[WeirollWallet](https://github.com/roycoprotocol/royco/blob/main/src/WeirollWallet.sol)**: Smart contract wallets (owned by depositors) used to execute recipes
    - Used on the source chain to deposit funds for liquidity provision on the destination chain and to withdraw funds (rage quit) from the ```DepositLocker``` prior to bridge.
-   - Used on the destination chain to represent a depositor's position, execute the destination campaign's deposit recipes, and withdrawals after an absolute locktime.
+   - Used on the destination chain to hold multiple depositors' positions from the same market, execute the destination campaign's deposit recipes, and hold the receipt tokens for withdrawal after an unlock timestamp.

 2. **[DepositLocker](https://github.com/roycoprotocol/cross-chain-deposit-module/blob/main/src/core/DepositLocker.sol)**: Deployed on the source chain
    - Integrates with Royco's RecipeMarketHub to facilitate deposits and withdrawals.
    - Accepts deposits from depositors' Weiroll Wallets upon an offer being filled in any CCDM integrated market.
    - Allows for depositors to withdraw funds until deposits are bridged.
    - Relies on a verifying party (green lighter) to flag when funds for a specific market are ready to bridge based on the state of the ```DepositExecutor``` on the destination chain.
-      - The green lighter will maintain a wholestic view of the entire system (locker and executor) to deem whether or not the funds for a given market are safe to bridge based on the destination campaign's recipes in addition to the causal effects of executing them.
+      - The green lighter will maintain a wholestic view of the entire system (locker and executor) to deem whether or not the funds for a given market are safe to bridge based on the destination campaign's input tokens, receipt token, and deposits recipe in addition to the causal effects of executing them.
+      - After the green lighter gives the green light for a market, depositors have an additional 48 hours to "rage quit" from the campaign before they can be bridged.
-   - Bridges funds and destination execution parameters to the destination chain via LayerZero V2.
+   - Bridges funds and specific depositer data (addresses and deposit amounts) to the destination chain via LayerZero V2.
+      - Each bridge transaction has a CCDM Nonce attached to it.
+Multiple LZ bridge transactions can have the same CCDM Nonce, ensuring that the tokens end up in the same Weiroll Wallet on the destination chain.

 3. **[DepositExecutor](https://github.com/roycoprotocol/cross-chain-deposit-module/blob/main/src/core/DepositExecutor.sol)**: Deployed on the destination chain
-   - Maintains a mapping of source Royco markets to their corresponding deposit campaign's owner, locktime, and recipes on the destination chain.
+   - Maintains a mapping of source chain Royco markets to their corresponding deposit campaign's owner, unlock timestamp, input tokens, receipt token, and deposit recipe on the destination chain.
+   - Relies on a verifying party (campaing verifier) to validate that the deposit recipe will work as expected given the currently set deposit recipe, input tokens, and receipt token.
-   - Lets the owner of the deposit campaign set its locktime (once) and the campaign's deposit and withdrawal recipes.
+   - Lets the owner of the deposit campaign set its unlock timestamp (once) and the campaign's input tokens, receipt token, and deposit recipe.
+      - The input tokens and receipt token are considered immutable after the first deposit recipe successfully executes for a campaign.
+      - Deposit recipes are eternally mutable, but changing them unverfies the campaign.
-   - Receives the bridged funds and parameters via LayerZero and atomically creates Weiroll Wallets for all bridged depositors
+   - Receives the bridged funds and depositor data via LayerZero and atomically creates one Weiroll Wallet per CCDM Nonce.
-   - Allows the owner of the deposit campaign to execute deposit scripts for wallets associated with their campaign.
+   - Allows owners of deposit campaigns to execute deposit recipes for wallets associated with their campaign.
-   - Allows the depositor to execute the withdrawal recipe after the locktime has passed
+   - Allows depositors to withdraw their prorated share of receipt tokens (if deposit recipe has executed) or their original deposit (if the deposit recipe hasn't executed) after the unlock timestamp has passed.
-   - Relies on a verifying party (script verifier) to validate that the deposit and withdrawal recipe's work as expected.
-      - The campaign's owner cannot execute the deposit recipes for their depositors' Weiroll Wallets until newly added scripts have been verified.

 ## CCDM Flow
 1. IP creates a Royco Recipe Market on the source chain.